audreycs/cs224n_nlp_stanford/lecture2_word_vectors2/README.md

 ## Word2vec model
 Two main model variants:
-- Skip-grams: Given a word and predict its context.
+- **Skip-grams**: Given a word and predict its context.
-- Continuous Bag of Words (CBOW): Given a context and predict its center word.
+- **Continuous Bag of Words (CBOW)**: Given a context and predict its center word.

 <img src="pics/pic3.png"
      style="align: center"
      width="600" />

-Additional efficiency in training: Negative samples.
+Additional efficiency in training: **Negative sampling**.
 Adding negative samples into the objective function and advance experimental performance.
 The objective function aims to minimalize the score of positive samples and maximize the score of negative samples.

-An important mathmetical activiate functions been used: Sigmod function:
+An important mathmetical activiate functions been used: **Sigmod function**:
 <img src="pics/pic1.svg"
      style="align: center"
      width="100" />